-PERSONAL WORK:
+■ PERSONAL WORK:

-It's 20% of the final mark and consist in the preparation of reports.
-The student must present a report corresponding to each practical session, that must be written in electronic format using the appropriate office tools in a term and according to a pre-established calendar.
+It's 20% of the final mark and consists in the preparation of reports.
+The student must present a report corresponding to each practical session, that must be written in electronic format using the appropriate office tools with deadline according to a preestablished calendar.
 The presentation of the report after the deadline of without the established format will result in a penalty with a reduction of the qualification of the practical session.
-Failure to present such report will be equivalent to an absence to the practical session, so will be qualified ZERO.
+Failure to present such report will be equivalent to an absence to the practical session, so will be marked as ZERO.